Move 4

 You can control the battery status before the measurement with the sensor manager, see the following section.

-Before conducting a measurement please make sure you installed the software as described in chapter 6.2.
+Before conducting a measurement please make sure you installed the software as described here.

 Step 2: Connect the Move 4 sensor to your PC using the cradle.

 - The software will automatically detect the device and open the following window:

 This application shows information about the sensor, parameters that are measured and the last measurement.

 Before you start a measurement please check the charging status of the battery.
 The maximum measurement duration can only be reached when the battery is fully charged.

 - When connecting for the first time allow up to 30 seconds for the device to be detected, as it must first install the necessary driver.